Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 **Command that is submitted for a new file**

-This example uses the partner name in the first directory sub-level, and the IDF name in the second.
+This example uses the partner name in the first directory sub- level, and the IDF name in the second.

 - Original file:   ` /dir_c/scan/newyork/idf1/my_file.txt`
 - Metadata file: `/dir_c/work/newyork/idf1/my_file.txt.met`